RogerHuba/roger_python_guide/class_01/facilitator.md

 - Canvas
   - Go through Syllabus
   - Go Over the weekly schedule
-- Front Row (Uploaded when it shows Class: xx)
+- Show Zoom Recording area
 - Remo Setup Guide
 - Course Repository
-  - Review Overall Course breakdown in COurse Repo
+  - Review Overall Course breakdown in Course Repo

 ## Demo of Code

 - Talk about following along with coding and instead just take notes.
   - If you fall behind, you lose focus and you may miss something.
   - If there is something you want to go back to, take note of the time so you can skip to that time in the video.
 - In your pre-work you installed a tool called poetry.
 Lets see how that works.

 - Poetry - Gives us a virtual Environment to be able to use different dependencies but not on a global level, only in the env